rschristopher/rschristopher.github.io/src/currency/index.md

         * closing channels must not impede any locked funds in use on the network.
 In other words, funds must be spendable independently of the liquidity source.
 E.g., if a channel paid 100 sats to X, and the channel is later closed, then X must be able to spend those 100 sats on other channels.

-        * funds must be collectable into an on-chain transaction should the owner decide to do so, e.g., to create their own liquidity channel to send and receive from -- effectively making them financial sovereigns.
+        * funds must be collectable into an on-chain transaction should the owner decide to do so, e.g., to create their own liquidity channel to send and receive from -- effectively making them financial sovereigns in their own right.

 ## Sovereignty Levels

 Imagine a local community of workers.
-They could be unbanked.
+They could be unbanked in the fiat world.
 They could be farmers, fishermen -- any small and relatively self sufficient community.
 Imagine they have some Bitcoin and occasionally they trade outside.
 Now imagine they experience fiat hyperinflation.
 There are countless real-world examples of exactly such communities, and many in our future.